k0sproject/k0s/docs/cplb.md

 The following example shows a full `k0sctl` configuration file featuring three controllers and three workers with control plane load balancing enabled.
-Additionally it defines [spec.api.sans](configuration.md#specapi) so that the kube-apiserver certificate is valid for the virtual IP:

 ```yaml
 apiVersion: k0sctl.k0sproject.io/v1beta1